tinbka/rhack/README.md

 ### License

-RHACK is copyright (c) 2010-2013 Sergey Baev <tinbka@gmail.com>, and released under the terms of the Ruby license.
+RHACK is copyright (c) 2010-2013 Sergey Baev <tinbka@gmail.com>, and released under the terms of the MIT license.
-See the LICENSE file for the details.
+See the LICENSE and CURB-LICENSE files for the details.
-Rhack is also include slightly modified Curb gem extension source code.
-For original Curb gem code you may want to check ext/curb-original or visit <http://github.com/taf2/curb/tree/master>.
+Rhack includes slightly modified Curb gem extension source code.
+For original Curb gem code you may want to check ext/curb-original directory or visit <http://github.com/taf2/curb/tree/master>.
-See the CURB-LICENSE file for the details.